devopsdays/devopsdays-web/content/events/2018-moscow/speakers/michael-huettermann.md

 +++
-Title = "SPEAKERNAME"
+Title = "Michael Huettermann"
-Twitter = "SPEAKERTWITTER"
+Twitter = "huettermann"
-image = ""
+image = "michael-huettermann.png"
 type = "speaker"
-linktitle = "SPEAKERSLUG"
+linktitle = ""

 +++

-SPEAKERBIO
+Michael works as a Principal DevOps Consultant supporting projects on their way to implement DevOps.
+He has written a couple of books including "DevOps for Developers" and "Agile ALM".
+More information: http://huettermann.net.